Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 To make things easier, [use <Constant name="copilot" />](/docs/cloud/use-dbt-copilot#build-queries) to save time and explore other ways to analyze the data. <Constant name="copilot" /> can help you quickly update the query or generate a new one based on your prompt.

 1. Click the **<Constant name="copilot" />** icon in the Query console sidebar to open the prompt box.
-2. Enters your prompt in natural language and ask for a yearly breakdown of unique customers and total revenue.
+2. Enter your prompt in natural language and ask for a yearly breakdown of unique customers and total revenue.
 Then click **Submit**.
 3. <Constant name="copilot" /> responds with:
    - A summary of the query
    - An explanation of the logic